Data Manipulation

 ms_download_facts.head()

-[Microsoft][Apple] Most Popular Client_Id
+<summary>[Microsoft][Apple] Most Popular Client_Id</summary>

-Select the client_ids based on a count of the number of users who have at least 50% of their events from the following list: 'video call received', 'video call sent', 'voice call received', 'voice call sent'.
+Select the client\_ids based on a count of the number of users who have at least 50% of their events from the following list: 'video call received', 'video call sent', 'voice call received', 'voice call sent'.

 **Answer**